Azure/container-scan/README.md

 ```

 ## Ignoring vulnerabilities
-In case you would like the action to ignore any vulnerabilities and best practice checks, create an allowedlist file at the path `.github/containerscan/allowedlist.yaml` in your repo.
+In case you would like the action to ignore any vulnerabilities and best practice checks, create an allowedlist file (default `.github/containerscan/allowedlist.yaml`) in your repo.
 Here's an example allowedlist.yaml file.

 ```yaml
 general: